joshcough/joshcough.github.io/_posts/2015-04-05-community-theater.markdown

 All that - the people, the community, the passion, the hugs - this *is* livelyhood.

-This is why I risked my vocal chords, and if in the unfortunate even that I ever need to, this is why I'd do it again.
+This is why I risked my vocal chords, and if in the unfortunate event that I ever need to, this is why I'd do it again.